eclipse-openj9/openj9-docs/docs/interface_jvmti.md

 ### `IterateSharedCaches`

-You can search for shared class caches that exist in a specified cache directory by using the `IterateSharedCaches()` API:
+You can search for shared classes caches that exist in a specified cache directory by using the `IterateSharedCaches()` API:

     jvmtiError IterateSharedCaches(jvmtiEnv* env, jint version, const char *cacheDir, jint flags, jboolean useCommandLineValues, jvmtiIterateSharedCachesCallback callback, void *user_data);